OS2iot/OS2iot-docs/source/maintenance-guide/maintenance-guide.rst

 -  Open Docker Desktop -> Settings -> Resources -> FILE SHARING -> add os2iot-docker as shared folder.

-Open command prompt and go to path of OS2IoT-docker and write
+Open terminal and go to path of OS2IoT-docker and write

-Docker-compose up
+:code:`docker-compose up`

-Hereafter the docker will install the backend and frontend and you can access the frontend at http://localhost:4200/
+Hereafter the docker will install the backend and frontend and you can access the frontend at http://localhost:8081/

 To quit: In your terminal you can press Ctrl + C twice.
 This will safely shut down docker.